codio-c5/C5-Development/.guides/content/CreatorSpace-Lab--Encrypting-the-Caesar-Cipher---6d7d.md

 On line 5, add the next line of the song: **Let me root, root, root for the home team.**

-Next, press the ENCRYPT button below to encrypt the file using the Caesar Cipher.
+Next, press the ENCRYPT button below to encrypt the file using the Caesar cipher.
 You will see the encrypted text in the panel below.

 {Encrypt}(.guides/caesare.sh)